 After these amazing stories we say goodbye, he has to go to school quickly to prepare his math lessons.

-We take a quick look at the westernmost tip of the African continent.
-Not very special, but while we're here…
+We take a look at the westernmost point of the African continent.
+Not very special, but while we're here...

 To Petit Cote

 Leaving Dakar takes more time than estimated, but oh well, during the ride we are short of ears and eyes.
-Finally we leave the southern suburbs and we can drive on a bit.
+Finally we leave the southern suburbs and we can drive a bit.
 You have to, because it's getting dark already.
-Well, we once promised ourselves to always have found a place for the night before it gets dark, but this time it won't work.
+Well, we once promised ourselves to always have found a place for the night before it gets dark, but this time we won't succeed.
 Many Senegalese have the habit of not turning on their car lights.
-Add to this the unlit roads, donkey carts and pedestrians and you will understand that we must be as alert as possible.
+Add to that the unlit roads, donkey carts and pedestrians and you will understand that we have to be maximum alert.

-The last part of the path to the beach where we look for a place is also through a densely wooded area where our high-beam headlamps come in handy.
+The last part of the path to the beach where we look for a spot is also through a densely wooded area where our spotlights come in handy.

 We find a spot on the edge of the sand and some low vegetation.
-Tomorrow morning we'll see how it all looks in light.
+We'll see how it all looks in the light tomorrow morning.

 At least we fall asleep to the sound of crashing waves.